Turner’s Pit Barbeque

 Big’s BBQ & Brew Q

 Overall Rating and is it worth a visit: 7/10 and no it’s not.
 The BBQ Brewpub sits on a quaint little main street in the small town of Mount Vernon.
 A pleasant smell of smoke hits your nose when you walk into the restaurant, which is a small little area with seating for maybe 30-40 max.
-One of the rare spots that brew their own beers, as well as smoke their own barbecue, it does have nice homey vibes, with the owners actively working the front and back of house.
-That said, the barbecue was really nothing special and the Oktoberfest was pretty average as well.
-The customer service was good and its a nice chill vibe when you roll in, but overall not really worth a stop in regards to the barbecue itself, especially if it’s even remotely out of your way.
-Skip it and continue on to you destination where hopefully better bbq options await
+One of the rare spots that brews its own beers, as well as smokes its own barbecue, it does have nice homey vibes, with the owners actively working the front and back of house.
+That said, the barbecue was really nothing special, and the Oktoberfest was pretty average as well.
+The customer service was good, and it’s a nice chill vibe when you roll in, but overall not really worth a stop in regards to the barbecue itself, especially if it’s even remotely out of your way.
+Skip it and continue on to your destination where hopefully better BBQ options await

 Date Visited: 11/16/2024